Why Germany Lost World War I

 Poison gas warfare gave Germany some advantage early in the war but Entente counter-measures and poison gas production partly neutralized the effect.

 The Entente had resources beyond the national resources of men and weapons.
-Germany had to rely mostly on national resources.
+Germany had to rely mostly on its national resources.

 o France had military manpower from its colonies, mostly from North Africa.